linkerd/website/linkerd.io/content/blog/2023/0807-edge-release-roundup.md

 ## Fixes

-Of the many fixes in these five releases, two are particul stand out:
+Of the many fixes in these five releases, two in particular stand out:

 1. In edge-23.7.3, we fixed a race condition where the Linkerd destination controller could panic in an environment with high churn of Endpoints or